“Off To California” for Low G Ukulele – FREE TAB

-Click here to jump straight to the TAB.
+Click here to jump straight to the TAB for “Off to California.”

-Today we’re looking at a hornpipe titled “Off To California,” another fiddle tune that was passed down over the years that has no documented origin.
+Today we’re looking at the hornpipe “Off To California,” another fiddle tune that was passed down over the years that has no documented origin.
 It was collected and published by at least two different people in the 19th century, one in Oregon and one in California.

 It has a lot in common melodically with tunes that come out of New England like “Fireman’s Reel,” and like most folk music in the States, it all traces back to the Old World in one way or another.